blog posts

 A brief look at the history of NoSQL

-A NoSQL (non-relational) database stands for Not Only SQL or Not SQL.
-You might also be interested that some businesses in the 1960s were using non-relational databases to store their information.
+A NoSQL (non-relational) database stands for Not Only SQL or No SQL.
+You might also be interested to know that some businesses in the 1960s used non-relational databases to store their information.
 But in 1998, a person named “Carlo Strozzi” introduced a broader concept of this database.

-From 2000 to 2008, some companies used non-relational databases in a limited way, but 2009 was the time of SQL’s underperformance and the full emergence of NoSQL.
+From 2000 to 2008, some companies used non-relational databases in a limited way, but 2009 saw SQL’s underperformance and the full emergence of NoSQL.

-The emergence of this database made this concept work like a miracle for large companies such as Google, Amazon, Facebook, etc., who deal with a huge amount of information.
+The emergence of this database made this concept work like a miracle for large companies such as Google, Amazon, Facebook, etc., which deal with a huge amount of information.

 NoSQL or SQL is the issue!

-To better understand non-relational databases, it is not bad to first go to SQL to get familiar with its structure and then tell you the differences between these databases.
+It is not bad to familiarize yourself with SQL to understand its structure and then explain the differences between non-relational databases.

 SQL stands for Structured Query Language, a fully standardized programming language for organizing structured data.
-In today’s world, millions of data are generated every minute, and we are faced with raw data that has no story to tell.
+In today’s world, millions of data points are generated every minute, and we are faced with raw data with no story to tell.
 SQL is used to extract and analyze this data.

-SQL database consists of tables and fixed columns; each column is designed to store a specific type of information.
-This framework and SQL tables are its main limitation and problem for storing unstructured data.
+The SQL database consists of tables and fixed columns, each designed to store specific information.
+This framework and SQL tables are the main limitations and problems in storing unstructured data.

 What are the differences between SQL and NoSQL?